digitalocean/api-v2/README.md

 # Image Actions

-Image actions are actions that can be executed on an image.
+<p>Image actions are commands that can be given to a DigitalOcean image.
+In general, these requests are made on the <code>actions</code> endpoint of a specific image.</p>

+<p>An image action object is returned.
+These objects hold the current status of the requested action.</p>

 <table>
   <thead>